mstocco/mariostoc.co/content/traininglog/20220403-ironman2022-21weeksout.md

 ### NOTES
 Total Time: **65 Minutes** &nbsp; Swim: **2500m**

-Another weird dream night that woke me just after 1am.
-My **right deltoid** is pretty lit up; very sore to the touch but full range of motion.
+Another weird dream night woke me just after 0100.
+My right deltoid is pretty lit up; full range of motion but very sore to the touch.

 In the pool, I had a good, focused session, paying additional attention to rotating.
-Today may have been the **first time** that I noticed a good connection between my hips and my arms, particularly during the high turnover 50m lengths.
+Today was the first time that I noticed a good, consistent connection between my hips and my arms, particularly during the high turnover 50m lengths.

 <!---->
 ## SATURDAY APR 9